When Quantum and Classical Models Disagree: Learning Beyond Minimum Norm Least Square: Results

 which can also be written

 This behavior is due to the fact that GD and KRR only search a solution in the space spanned by the training datapoints, called the \emph{row space}.
-More details can be found in \autoref{app:mnls}. \end{itemize}
+More details can be found in \cref{app:mnls}.
+This property remains true for gradient descent algorithms with momentum \cite{nakerst2020gradientdescentmomentum}.
+It is unknown whether it is true for one of the most used optimization algorithm, Adam \cite{kingma2017adammethodstochasticoptimization}. \end{itemize}